 Since 1968, the Rutgers Geology Museum has hosted an annual Open House and Mineral sale every January.
 The mineral sale is one of the largest in New Jersey, and has continued to draw hundreds of visitors every year.

-Held every year on the last Saturday in January.
 Events take place between 9 am and 3 pm in the Geology Museum and Scott Hall on the College Avenue Campus.
 Check the following links for the address and directions.

 2018 Annual Open House